RationalAsh/biorobotics-lab-nus/content/authors/jia-xinyu/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - PhD Candidates

+# to create link to the project pages [Quadruped Mobile Manipulator](../../project-pages/quadruped-mobile-manipulator/)
 ---
 Jia Xinyu received the B.E. degree in Vehicle Engineering from Jilin University, Changchun, China, in 2018.
 He worked as a Mechanical Engineer in Shenzhen DJI Technology Co., Ltd. from 2018 to 2020.